georgegiannakidis/ioc-automator/README.md

 Automated malware and IP threat indicator processing for blue-team defense

 Note:
-This project, including the Bash scripts, structure, and documentation, was created with the assistance of AI as part of my continuous learning in cybersecurity, automation, and threat-intel engineering.
+*The Bash scripts created with the assistance of AI as part of my continuous learning in cybersecurity, automation and threat-intel engineering.
-The repository serves as a learning project, a portfolio showcase, and a practical demonstration of security automation concepts.
+The repository serves as a learning project, a portfolio showcase and a practical demonstration of security automation concepts.*

 <p align="center"> <img src="screenshots/ioc-automator-banner.jpg" width="900"> </p> <p align="center">